-Compliance with VA's 85/15 Rule: Schools should limit student enrollment to 85 percent veteran enrollment per cohort.
-In the event that a veteran wishes to enroll in a class that has already reached the 85 percent cap, they may do that but will not be eligible for VA funding.
+Compliance with VA's 85/15 Rule: Schools should limit student enrollment to 85 percent supported students per cohort.
+In the event that a G.I.
+Bill® beneficiary wishes to enroll in a class that has already reached the 85 percent cap, they may do that but will not be eligible for VA funding.
 Chapter 35 and 31 students may still enroll even if the 85 percent has been realized.

 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) or Veteran Readiness and Employment (Ch.
+33), Dependents Education Assistance (Ch.
+35), or Veteran Readiness and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not:

-- · Prevent the students enrollment - Assess a late penalty fee to - Require student secure alternative or additional funding - Deny their access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution
+- Prevent the student's enrollment - Assess a late penalty fee to - Require student secure alternative or additional funding - Deny their access to any resources (access to classes, libraries or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution